COSD 201: INTRODUCTION TO SIGN LANGUAGE

 This course is designed for students with no previous knowledge of American Sign Language (ASL).
 Students will acquire basic ASL skills needed to communicate in a wide variety of situations.

-SLH 519: CLEFT PALATE AND OTHER MAXILLOFACIAL DISORDERS
+COSD 519: CLEFT PALATE AND OTHER MAXILLOFACIAL DISORDERS

 This course focuses on the development of craniofacial structure, classification of clefts, syndromes associated with clefts and other craniofacial anomalies, understanding of the need for surgical repair, and the role of the Speech-Language Pathologist in the diagnosis and treatment of related speech/language disorders.
-Prerequisite: SLH 202 or permission of instructor.
+Prerequisite: COSD 202 or permission of instructor.

-SLH 526: ALTERNATIVE AND AUGMENTATIVE COMMUNICATION
+COSD 526: ALTERNATIVE AND AUGMENTATIVE COMMUNICATION

 This course investigates theories and practices in clinical management of severely impaired or non-speaking persons.
 Application of graphics, signs, gestural means of communication, use of aids and devices, development of interactive communication behaviors, and development and use of computer-assisted communication strategies are surveyed.
 Prerequisite: permission of instructor.
-Prerequisite: SLH 516 or permission of instructor.
+Prerequisite: COSD 516 or permission of instructor.

-SLH 528: COUNSELING IN COMMUNICATION DISORDERS
+COSD 528: COUNSELING IN COMMUNICATION DISORDERS

 This course provides an overview of counseling in communication disorders and in the helping professions.
 Components of the therapeutic relationship including the interpersonal nature of communication, attending to clients, clinical interviewing, and recognizing communication patterns are surveyed.
 Counseling theories, goal setting, and strategic interventions with clients and their families are critiqued.
 This course includes active learning strategies and case study analysis.

-SLH 530: SPECIAL TOPICS IN COMMUNICATION DISORDERS
+COSD 530: SPECIAL TOPICS IN COMMUNICATION DISORDERS

 Current scientific and professional problems and issues in communication disorders are investigated.
 Students may re-enroll for a maximum of 12 credits.
 Prerequisite: permission of instructor.

-SLH 537: GERIATRIC COMMUNICATION DISORDERS
+COSD 537: GERIATRIC COMMUNICATION DISORDERS

 Speech, hearing, language, and cognitive problems associated with normal aging and/or various pathological conditions are explored.
 The course emphasizes evaluation and intervention strategies.

-SLH 538: ATYPICAL LANGUAGE DEVELOPMENT AND DISORDERS
+COSD 538: ATYPICAL LANGUAGE DEVELOPMENT AND DISORDERS

 This course addresses the language learning problems associated with special populations of children.
 Characteristics of children with specific language impairment, autism spectrum disorder, emotional/behavioral disorders and cognitive impairments will be analyzed from theoretical and practical perspectives.
 Current theories and controversies pertaining to clinical application are explored.

-SLH 611: FLUENCY AND STUTTERING II
+COSD 611: FLUENCY AND STUTTERING II

 This course is an in-depth exploration of controversies and issues in the evaluation and management of persons with fluency disorders and stuttering.
 The phenomenology of stuttering is explored.
 The role of the client and the client’s environment are addressed as they relate to treatment at various stages of life.
-Prerequisite: SLH 511 or permission of instructor.
+Prerequisite: COSD 511 or permission of instructor.

-SLH 613: ACQUIRED LANGUAGE DISORDERS II
+COSD 613: ACQUIRED LANGUAGE DISORDERS II

 The course explores the advanced study of aphasia syndromes and neuropathology with an emphasis on theoretical models of normal and disordered language processing, critique of diagnostic testing procedures, and current approaches to treatment.
-Prerequisite: SLH 513 or permission of instructor.
+Prerequisite: COSD 513 or permission of instructor.

-SLH 617: TOPICS IN ORAL/DEAF THEORY AND APPLICATION
+COSD 617: TOPICS IN ORAL/DEAF THEORY AND APPLICATION

 This course provides investigation of theory, research and clinical application of auditory-oral principles for therapeutic intervention with deaf and hard of hearing children.
 Focus is on the application of theoretical and research-based principles for the development of assessment and treatment plans, including writing of behavioral objectives specific to the needs of this population.
 Issues related to advances in technology, equipment management, multi-disciplinary collaboration and family counseling are discussed.
 Emphasis is placed on increasing diagnostic and therapeutic skills with deaf and hard of hearing children in the education setting who are developing oral language skills.
 The lecture portion of this course is designed to provide a framework for students to increase their knowledge base.
 Students reflect on and discuss cases, issues and procedures relevant to use of an auditory-oral approach in intervention with deaf and hard of hearing children.
-Prerequisite: SLH 502 or permission of instructor.
+Prerequisite: COSD 502 or permission of instructor.

-SLH 619: MEDICAL SPEECH-LANGUAGE PATHOLOGY
+COSD 619: MEDICAL SPEECH-LANGUAGE PATHOLOGY

 This course introduces the graduate student in speech-language hearing science to medical speech pathology as it is practiced in the acute care setting.
 The student will be introduced to the five major service areas in the acute care setting that interface most commonly with Speech-Language Pathology Services.
 Those areas are: Neurology, Radiology, Trauma/Neurosurgery, ENT, and Medicine.
 The information necessary to interact with these services and treat their patients will be provided.
 The student will also have the opportunity to do site visits, prepare a detailed case study that will be presented in class, submit a research paper in a selected service area, and spend an entire workday with a Neurologist and an ENT during office hours.
 A written structured reflection on that experience will be required.
-Prerequisite: SLH 306 or SLH 506, and SLH 513 and SLH 520 or permission of instructor.
+Prerequisite: COSD 306 or COSD 506, and COSD 513 and COSD 520 or permission of instructor.

-SLH 620: PEDIATRIC DYSPHAGIA
+COSD 620: PEDIATRIC DYSPHAGIA

 This course provides information about the anatomy and physiology of normal and abnormal pediatric swallowing, and explores its evaluation and treatment in the context of a neuro-developmental approach.
 The course facilitates the development of skills in the diagnosis and treatment of swallowing and feeding disorders in different pediatric clinical populations.
 The role of the speech-language pathologist as part of an interdisciplinary management team is emphasized.
 Problem-based learning and experiential learning are utilized to illustrate the complex medical and social issues related to pediatric dysphagia.
-Prerequisite: SLH 520 or permission of the instructor
+Prerequisite: COSD 520 or permission of the instructor

-SLH 622: APPLIED INSTRUMENTATION IN SPEECH-LANGUAGE PATHOLOGY
+COSD 622: APPLIED INSTRUMENTATION IN SPEECH-LANGUAGE PATHOLOGY

 This course focuses on the pros and cons of instrumentation in Speech Language Pathology (SLP).
 Current instrumentation commonly used in the evaluation and treatment of swallowing, voice, and speech disorders will be closely reviewed.
 A comprehensive review of clinical and theoretical research will be conducted to comprehend the clinical benefits and disadvantages of instrumentations.
 The instruments being discussed will be available for hands on experience to further enhance comprehension of their applications.
 The following instruments will be included: Electrical Stimulators (VitalStim), Surface Electromyography (sEMG), Modified Barium Swallow Study (MBS), Fiberoptic Endoscopic Evaluation of Swallowing (FEES), Fiberoptic Endoscopic Evaluation of Swallowing and Sensory Testing (FEESST), Computer Speech Lab (CSL), and Videostroboscopy.
 Emphasis will be given to the instrumentation’s purpose, application, risk and management, disinfection, and proper maintenance.
-Prerequisites: SLH 306 or SLH 506, and SLH 515 and SLH 520 or permission of the instructor.
+Prerequisites: COSD 306 or COSD 506, and COSD 515 and COSD 520 or permission of the instructor.

-SLH 630: SEMINAR IN COMMUNICATION AND SWALLOWING DISORDERS
+COSD 630: SEMINAR IN COMMUNICATION AND SWALLOWING DISORDERS

 This seminar investigates current technological applications and controversies as they relate to communication and swallowing disorders.
 Students may re-enroll for a maximum of 12 credits.
 Prerequisite: permission of instructor.

-SLH 640: THESIS RESEARCH IN COMMUNICATION DISORDERS
+COSD 640: THESIS RESEARCH IN COMMUNICATION DISORDERS

 This course is an opportunity to pursue descriptive and/or experimental research.
 This thesis option will result in approved, original, scholarly research within the field of communication disorders under the supervision of a member of the faculty to produce an acceptable thesis.
 Students present their thesis orally to faculty and students in lieu of the master’s comprehensive examination.
 Prerequisite: SLH 518 and permission of faculty member and program director.
 Students may re-register for this course until completion of thesis.